tosin2013/cloi/README.md

 Cloi is built for developers who live in the terminal and value privacy:

-- **Local-first & Private** – All LLM calls run through Ollama on *your* machine.
-Your source code and command history never leave your laptop and no API key is required.
+- **100% Local** – Your code never leaves your machine.
+No API key needed.
-- **Agentic Debugging Loop** – Invoke `/debug` to let Cloi run the failing command, analyze the traceback, and iteratively propose terminal fixes *or* code patches until the error disappears.
+- **Automates Fixes** – Analyze errors and apply patches with a single command.
-- **Safe by Design** – Every code change is surfaced as a unified diff.
-You decide whether to apply it or roll it back.
+- **Safe Changes** – Review all diffs before applying.
+Full control to accept or reject.
-- **Lightweight Models** – Ships with the Phi-4 model for fast, offline reasoning.
-Swap in any other Ollama model when you need extra horsepower.
+- **Lightweight** – Ships with Phi-4 model.
+Swap models as needed via Ollama.
-- **Open Source & Extensible** – Written in Node.js/ESM with a modular architecture (LLM, UI, patch pipeline).
-Fork it, add your own commands, and help shape the future of local AI debugging.
+- **Open Source** – Extensible architecture.
+Fork, contribute, and customize to your needs.

 ### System Requirements